Children Who Play Video Games Need to Get Their Eyes Checked Every Year

 With gaming systems and digital devices readily available in most households, children have never been more connected to technology.
-In fact, over 40 percent of children have their own tablets for school and online games.
+In fact, over 40 percent of children have their own tablets.

 We recommend that children who play video games need to get their eyes checked every year, but why is this important?

 What vision problems do video games cause for kids?

 Playing video games for multiple hours may increase your child’s chances of having eye fatigue or focusing issues.
 Your child might experience blurry vision, eye strain, or migraines due to the many hours of playing video games on a TV or handheld device.

 By understanding how video games impact children’s eyes, you can encourage them to take precautions that can protect their eyesight.

 How can you protect your child’s vision from video games?

 Whether your child is experiencing symptoms or not, it’s important to let them know that breaks away from the screen are necessary.
 They should follow the 20-20-20 Rule.
 Every 20 minutes, your child should look at something 20 feet away for 20 seconds.